 In line with SwimMark it is important for swimmers to be able to access advice and information relating to all aspects of health and nutrition, and competition matters such as doping.
 On this page you will find this information and we hope to add to the content on an ongoing basis.

 Long-term Athlete Development (LTAD)

 This is a term that swimmers and parents will hear more of as they progress through the sport.
 In fact, LTAD is a general sporting term and developed in a specific way in relation to swimming.
-The ASA produce documents related to LTAD and relate this to a “Journey Through Swimming”.
-The following scan of an ASA booklet describes the process in detail.
+Swim England produce documents related to LTAD and relate this to a “Journey Through Swimming”.
+The following scans describe the process in detail.
 There is a lot of important information contained and it is advisable that coaches, swimmers and parents read it to understand this “journey”.
 As the booklet is large you will need to open all links in order to get the whole booklet:

 Scan 1, Scan2, Scan 3, Scan 4, Scan 5, Scan 6, Scan 7 (short Guide – Click Here)

 A short version of the LTAD document can be found by clicking here.
 This summarises the process of LTAD within swimming and contains very useful information.
 All swimmers and parents should read this to understand the “journey” through swimming, especially if the swimmer aims to achieve a high level within the sport.